 A: First of all, talk with the instructor to see if your estimate of how you are doing is correct.
 The instructor may be able to give you extra help or guidance, or to direct you to tutoring assistance.
 If you decide that you have to drop the course or to withdraw from it, follow the procedures below.
 If you are considering dropping either Math 170 or a foreign language at the 105 or 110 level, talk to your instructor about the possibility of joining a lower-level course on the same subject (e.g. Foreign Language 100 or Math 106).
 If the semester is not too far advanced, this may be a good alternative to dropping the course.

-Q: How does withdrawing from a course affect my Quality Point Average and academic standing?
+Q: How does withdrawing from a course affect my Grade Point Average and academic standing?

 Q: Can I add classes after the end of the drop/add period?

-A: Yes, with the permission of your advisor, the course instructor, and the associate dean for academic affairs.
-There is a $75 late registration fee for course additions after the end of the drop/add period (first 7 days of class in a fall or spring term); this late fee does not apply to courses which begin at midterm.
+A: Yes, with the permission of your advisor, the course instructor, and the dean of curriculum and academic programs.
+There is a $100 late registration fee for course additions after the end of the drop/add period (first 7 days of class in a fall or spring term); this late fee does not apply to courses which begin at midterm.